entropylan/factorio-lan-website/content/terms.md

 You must leave a gap of 6m between all units.
 This is a legal requirement.
 You may be asked to move your tent/unit if pitched too close to another.
 3m is acceptable for groups.

 ## Age Policy
-Factory Game Lan Party is for over 18s only and you may will be asked for ID to access the event.
+FLAN Party is for over 18s only and you may will be asked for ID to access the event.

 Accepted ID includes; photographic driving license, proof of age card with PASS hologram or a passport.
 Photocopies, bank cards or IDs shown on your phone, will not be accepted.
 For more information to obtain a valid form of ID please visit; https://www.citizencard.com/

 ## Security & Safety
 The event and the venue may require a search process at the entrances into the venue, and you may be searched on entry.
 If you are found to be in possession of any prohibited items, these shall be confiscated and you must immediately leave the venue and not be permitted entry to the event.

-Factory Game Lan Party has a No Drugs Policy, and will strictly enforce our zero tolerance policy.
+FLAN Party has a No Drugs Policy, and will strictly enforce our zero tolerance policy.
 Anyone caught in possession of such substances, having refused the opportunity to destroy or dispose of them under our supervision, will be refused entry at the gates or ejected immediately from the event site.

 Drunken, disorderly, or aggressive behaviour will not be tolerated by any event or venue staff; and may result in being ejected from the event site without a refund of your ticket.